mashupbots/socko/features.markdown

 We are aiming to be at least on-par with Apache Tomcat 7.

-We still have some more benchmarking to do, but early indicates we are going to meet this objective.
+We still have some more benchmarking to do, but early testing indicates that we are going to meet this objective.

 ## Open Source